ARSD-Bsc-Comp-Sci-2024/Descrete-Structure-18016/README.md

 [1.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/1.cpp)

 Q2.
-Create a class SET and take two sets as input from user to perform following SET Operations:__
+Create a class SET and take two sets as input from user to perform following SET Operations:<br />
-a) Subset: Check whether one set is a subset of other or not.__
+a) Subset: Check whether one set is a subset of other or not.<br />
-b) Union and Intersection of two Sets.__
+b) Union and Intersection of two Sets.<br />
-c) Complement: Assume Universal Set as per the input elements from the user.__
+c) Complement: Assume Universal Set as per the input elements from the user.<br />
-d) Set Difference and Symmetric Difference between two SETS__
+d) Set Difference and Symmetric Difference between two SETS<br />
-e) Cartesian Product of Sets.__
+e) Cartesian Product of Sets.<br />

 [2.cpp](https://github.com/ARSD-Bsc-Comp-Sci-2024/Discrete-Structure-18016/blob/main/2.cpp)